Retrieval-Augmented Agentic Rubric Generation for Reliable Medical Response Evaluation

-\paragraph{Model Configuration.} We use API-based inference with a tiered model configuration. \texttt{Llama-3.3-70B-Instruct} performs intent routing, evidence synthesis, atomic fact extraction/filtering, and rubric auditing. \texttt{Llama-3.1-8B-Instant} handles result reranking.
-Processing the full dataset took approximately two hours; per-instance took about 20 to 30 seconds with latency depends on the volume of retrieved evidence.
-For each query, 3--5 search queries are generated for the Tavily Search API.
-Raw text is extracted via the Trafilatura library, and the evidence block $E$ is synthesized from the top-5 reranked snippets.
+\paragraph{Model Configuration and Retrieval.} We use API-based inference powered entirely by \texttt{Llama-3.3-70B-Instruct} for all agentic operations across the pipeline.
+For the retrieval stage, 3--5 search queries are generated per instance for the Tavily Search API.
+Raw text is extracted using the Trafilatura library, and the evidence block $E$ is synthesized directly from the top-5 retrieved snippets.